-Limited MFA methods: Azure Active Directory (Azure AD) Authentication > supports limited Multi-Factor Authentication (MFA) methods. > - No Group policy: Azure AD has few policy tools like conditional > access, but it is more focused on granting access. > - No support for NTLM or Kerberos: Azure AD Authentication supports only > modern authentication protocols like OAuth, SAML & OpenID Connect. > - Limited OAuth support: Azure AD Authentication does not have support > for all OAuth grants. > - No support to extend or customize existing protocols with custom apps.
+- Limited MFA methods: Azure Active Directory Authentication supports limited Multi-Factor Authentication (MFA) methods.

+- No Group policy: It has few policy tools like conditional access, but it is more focused on granting access.

+- No support for NTLM or Kerberos: Azure AD Authentication supports only modern authentication protocols like OAuth, SAML & OpenID Connect.

+- Limited OAuth support: It does not have support for all OAuth grants.

+- No support to extend or customize existing protocols with custom apps.